matrix-org/synapse/docs/workers.md

 configuration; etc.  You should minimise the number of overrides though to maintain a usable config.

+### Shared Configuration

-Next you need to add both a HTTP replication listener and redis config to the shared Synapse configuration file (`homeserver.yaml`).
+Next you need to add both a HTTP replication listener, used for HTTP requests between processes, and redis config to the shared Synapse configuration file (`homeserver.yaml`).
 For example:

 ```yaml
 # extend the existing `listeners` section.
 This defines the ports that the